 Want more insight?
 Check out my Motionographer article about this post.

 Below is a link to my overall profit & loss sheet showing trends from 2010 to 2017.
 From 2014 on, there are links to specific, detailed sheets for those years.
 Before then I wasn't creating these sheets, so the data is pulled from my tax returns.
+During most years, the income source is a mix of freelance and salary.

 Have I made any dumb math mistakes?
 Let me know!
 These sheets mostly been created and used in a vacuum, and I'd love to hear any feedback on how these are constructed and laid out.